jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 };
 ```

 Those values can be accessed in your templates by using the filename as a key.
-For exemple, data contained in a `./src/_data/site.js` file will be accessible in your templates using the `site` variable.
+Data contained in a `./src/_data/site.js` file will thus be accessible in your templates using the `site` variable.

 #### Dynamic data files